remarkjs/remark/Readme.md

 }
 ```

-And passing that document into `mdast.stringify`
+And passing that document into `mdast.stringify`:

 ```js
 mdast.stringify(ast);